 There's nothing more annoying than an appliance that won't work properly – especially when you really need it to!
-If your dishwasher is misbehaving, it may be a case of a clogged sewer line.
+If your dishwasher is not draining, it may be a case of a clogged sewer line.
 Dishwashers are connected to your kitchen sink's water supply line and drain system.
 If either of these becomes clogged, your dishwasher won't get all the water it needs to clean the dishes.
 Food or other debris could be the culprit, but whatever the case, it's important to recognize the signs of a clogged dishwasher so you can get it repaired immediately.
-Here are five early warning signs:

 We use your ZIP code to give you local services and offers.